Can shiatsu help sciatica?

 What can cause sciatica?

-Your muscles are looking for warmth and gentle touch to reset and release the affected ones, to encourage blood to flow freely again, for the body’s Qi to inhabit the tissues and bring those muscles back to health again.
+Your muscles are looking for warmth and gentle touch to reset and release the affected ones, to encourage blood to flow freely again, for the body’s Qi to inhabit the tissues and bring your muscles back to health again.

 How can shiatsu relieve sciatica?